Cultural impact of Noël Coward: Depictions

 Coward is depicted in several plays.
 He was played by Guy Henry in the Afternoon Play of 4 May 2007, The Master and Mrs Tucker, by Roy Apps, which told of Coward's friendship with Edith Nesbit (played by Ann Bell).
 Marvellous Party, a comic play about a middle-age reunion in Las Vegas of Coward and his collaborator Esmé Wynne-Tyson, by her son Jon Wynne-Tyson, was broadcast by the BBC World Service in May 1994, starring Stanley Baxter as Coward and Dorothy Tutin as Wynne-Tyson.
 Coward is the leading figure in Jeremy Kingston's comedy, Making Dickie Happy, also featuring Agatha Christie and Louis Mountbatten (the 'Dickie' of the title), first staged at the Rosemary Branch Theatre in London in September 2004.
 Two Old Queens, by John Senczuk, is a musical comic duologue between Coward (or his spirit) and the Queen Mother at the unveiling of the statue of Coward in Poets' Corner.
 The piece has been touring in Australia since 2007.
 A play about the friendship between Coward and Marlene Dietrich, called Lunch with Marlene, by Chris Burgess, ran at the New End Theatre in 2008.
 The second act presents a musical revue, including Coward songs such as "Don't Let's Be Beastly to the Germans".

 He is also portrayed in several films and in television and radio shows.
 He was played by his godson Daniel Massey in the 1969 film Star! and by David Benson as a regular character in the fifth and sixth series of the award-winning BBC sitcom Goodnight Sweetheart.
 In the episode "Meltdown" of the BBC comedy Red Dwarf, Coward appears as a wax-droid on a theme park planet.
 In a 1989 TV film about James Bond creator Ian Fleming, Coward was played by Julian Fellowes.
 Coward is portrayed by Guy Siner in the 1991 episode "Royal Flush" of the BBC comedy You Rang, M'Lord?.
 Marcy Kahan's Noël Coward quintet for BBC Radio 4 dramatises Coward as a detective in Design For Murder (2000), A Bullet at Balmain's (2003) and Death at the Desert Inn (2004), and as a spy in Blithe Spy (2002) and Our Man in Jamaica (2007).
-The cast of the quintet includes Malcolm Sinclair as Coward, Eleanor Bron as his secretary and Tam Williams as Cole Lesley.
+The cast of the quintet includes Malcolm Sinclair as Coward, Eleanor Bron as his secretary and Tam Williams as his assistant, Cole Lesley.

 The 2002 Doctor Who novel Mad Dogs and Englishmen features a version of Coward who has allied himself with alien poodles and gained time travel technology.
 Other characters based on Coward include Beverly Carlton in the 1939 Broadway play The Man Who Came to Dinner.
 Reginald Gardiner played the same character in the 1942 film of the play).
 Coward is portrayed by Arty Froushan in the 2025 period film Downton Abbey: The Grand Finale, where his homosexuality is hinted at.